 International contact tracing

 On the 7th of May, the WHO confirmed that at least 12 countries are monitoring individuals who disembarked from the MV Hondius prior to the outbreak declaration: Canada, Denmark, Germany, the Netherlands, New Zealand, Saint Kitts and Nevis, Singapore, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
 According to Oceanwide Expeditions, 30 passengers disembarked at Saint Helena on 24 April 2026, including the body of Case 1 and Case 2; Dutch authorities place the figure at approximately 40.
 Case 7, the Swiss passenger who later tested positive, was also among those who disembarked at Saint Helena.
+Passengers who disembarked in Praia, Cabo Verde on 3 May, when local authorities restricted further disembarkation, are also being traced and monitored by their respective national health authorities.

 | Content | Source |